moklia/moklia.github.io/_posts/2022-05-29-I-am-trying-to-be-back.md

 ### Zebra green tomato

-I got these babie tomato seedlings from what left after we planted the roof top garden.
+I got these babie tomato seedlings from Horticulture Club from what left after we planted the roof top garden.
 It's a new cultivar to me, and I am always happy to try out new crops (grow +taste).
 The photo on right is how the fruits would look, the photo is downloaded from here [Zebre tomato](https://www.growjoy.com/store/pc/Green-Zebra-Tomato-Plant-p9078.htm)
 ![zebra-green](https://user-images.githubusercontent.com/79727789/170898380-7d60abb8-1b8c-4f7f-9f7d-a25f89b56145.jpg)

 According to the production description, zebra green has tart flavor, good for salad or sandwitch.
 It's look and flavor really reminds me of the tomatillos.
 I guess it might not be the best fit for my diet, but well worth to try out.